Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Methods

 which is the projection for a vector in $\R^I$ to the subspace spanned by $\mathbf{e}_2$.
 Then

-which can be understood as a relative measure of the strength of the covariance between the number of cases with missing category information and population counts for group $1$ after accounting for the variation in population counts attributable to group $2$.
+which can be understood as a relative measure of the strength of the covariance between the number of cases with missing race/ethnicity information and population counts for group $1$ after accounting for the variation in population counts attributable to group $2$.
 The following estimator is unbiased for $\lambda_1$:

 The first term in \cref{eq:unbiased-lambda} is the estimator for $\lambda_1 p_1$ for a Poisson distribution with rate $\lambda_1 p_1$, while the second term is a correction to account for missingness.
 If the covariance of $\mathbf{m}$ and a residualized $\mathbf{e}_1$ (by regressing $\mathbf{e}_1$ on $\mathbf{e}_2$) is large relative to the variance of the residualized $\mathbf{e}_1$ then the correction will be large.
 If, on the contrary, this quantity is small, the correction factor will be small.
-The estimator depends on the conditional expectation of the number of cases for each category being proportional to the number of residents in that category, which is a common assumption in modeling count data in epidemiology \citep{fromeAnalysisRatesUsing1983,fromeUSEPOISSONREGRESSION1985,lashmodernepi}.
+The estimator depends on the conditional expectation of the number of cases for each race/ethnicity being proportional to the number of residents in that category, which is a common assumption in modeling count data in epidemiology \citep{fromeAnalysisRatesUsing1983,fromeUSEPOISSONREGRESSION1985,lashmodernepi}.